Leadership isn't easy, and it's not something you're born with.

 Try to provide that perspective when you can.
 Show your teammates the positive impact their work has on you, the organization, and the outside world.

-We recently interviewed Imperative's Arthur Woods, who shared some excellent insights into finding and sharing purpose at work.
+We interviewed Imperative's Arthur Woods, who shared some excellent insights into finding and sharing purpose at work.

 The best leaders are the ones who can organize others to work in concert towards a single goal.